 8. The Silence of the Lambs (1991)

 While it's a rarity to see a horror film with multiple Oscar nominations, The Silence of the Lambs actually took home five such awards in 1991 including the highest honor of Best Picture.
-The movie features Jodie Foster as FBI agent Clarice Starling, who enlists the help of incarcerated killer Hannibal Lector to help her catch another killer on the loose.
+The famous horror movie features Jodie Foster as FBI agent Clarice Starling, who enlists the help of incarcerated killer Hannibal Lecter to help her catch another killer on the loose.

 9. Evil Dead 2: Dead by Dawn (1987)

-As far as zombie movies go, The Evil Dead is top tier.
-Unlike zombie movies before it, this film introduced a little humor to the genre as evidenced by the over-the-top carnage during the fight scenes.
-Evil Dead II stars Bruce Cambell as Ash, the lone survivor from the first movie as he hides out in a cabin with a group of strangers to escape from zombies...until, of course, it's time to fight back.
+As far as zombie movies go, The Evil Dead is top-tier.
+Unlike zombie movies before it, this comedy horror film introduced a little humor to the genre, as evidenced by the over-the-top carnage during the fight scenes.
+Evil Dead II stars Bruce Cambell as Ash, the lone survivor from the first movie, as he hides out in a cabin with a group of strangers to escape from zombies...until, of course, it's time to fight back.

 10. Aliens (1986)

-The sequel to Ridley Scott's critically-acclaimed Alien takes place 57 years later with Ellen Ripley (Sigourney Weaver) awaking from hypersleep to help fight against aliens who have destroyed a space colony on the moon LV-426.
+The sequel to Ridley Scott's critically acclaimed Alien takes place 57 years later, with Ellen Ripley (Sigourney Weaver) waking from hypersleep to help fight aliens who have destroyed a space colony on the moon LV-426.
+This is a case where the sequel is on even footing or even better than the original movie!
+It stands up as one of the greatest horror movies of all time, along with the best sci-fi movies and 80s movies.

 11. Don't Look Now (1973)